Teacher’s Summary

-Organisational Development in the Nursing Field
+Organisational Development (OD) in the NHS

 Organisational development (OD) is widely documented in a plethora of literature many theorists suggest that OD is science based and its topics are rooted in behavioural sciences.
 OD emerged in the 1960s in